 Review Editor, Frontiers in Psychology (Cultural Psychology Specialty Section), 2016-present

 Track Chair, Global, Emerging Market & Cross-Cultural Issues track, Summer American Marketing Association, 2017

 Teaching: Consumer Psychology, Consumer Behavior, International Marketing, Marketing Communications

-Research: Consumer psychology as a function of socio-ecological factors with a focus on cross cultural differences in consumer thinking styles, attitudes/preferences, and affective experiences.
+Research: Consumer psychology with a focus on cross cultural differences in consumer thinking styles, identities, attitudes, and affective experiences.